 KERAMIDA installed and sampled approximately 20 additional monitoring wells to complement the original four wells installed by others and to delineate the extent of the plume.
 KERAMIDA then worked with a subcontractor to design and install a vapor mitigation system on the former dry cleaner building that includes four blowers and 11 extraction points.
 Operation of the vapor intrusion (VI) mitigation system included quarterly operation, maintenance, and monitoring (OM&M) inspections and annual sub-slab/indoor air sampling.

 Following completion of plume delineation, KERAMIDA developed a remedial strategy that included ERD via injection of chemicals and anaerobic bacteria into the plume.
 A Remediation Work Plan (RWP) was developed and submitted to the Indiana Department of Environmental Management (IDEM) and the remedial approach was approved.
-KERAMIDA completed the initial injection in the 4th quarter 2014 which included Regenesis ERD products 3D Microemulsion (3DME), an engineered electron donor material, and Bio-Dechlor INOCULUM® Plus (BDI Plus), an enriched natural microbial consortium.
+KERAMIDA completed the initial injection which included Regenesis ERD products 3D Microemulsion (3DME), an engineered electron donor material, and Bio-Dechlor INOCULUM® Plus (BDI Plus), an enriched natural microbial consortium.
 The initial injection was a multi-week process and resulted in significant reductions in PCE concentrations (85-90%) in most of the impacted wells.
 The project involved working with a municipality to secure access to multiple properties and right-of-way areas for remedial injections.

 KERAMIDA was retained to perform a focused, supplemental ERD injection and subsequent groundwater monitoring to further enhance anaerobic biodegradation initiated by an initial injection.
 The supplemental injection was designed to polish small areas where residual impacts remain above applicable cleanup levels.